 This state surrounded by Bihar and Chhattisgarh is famous for a lot of things; some include the waterfalls, the temples, heritage sites and the Betla National Park that attracts tourists worldwide.
-This state has wonderful dance forms enjoyed widespread throughout.
+This state has wonderful dance forms enjoyed throughout.
 Some of the most popular folk dances of Jharkhand are mentioned as under-

 Jhumar-most prominent of folk dances of Jharkhand

 This dance is performed mainly during the harvest season.
 The harvest season is usually accompanied with the monsoon season i.e. from August to September.
 It mainly portrays the happy lives of the tribal folk.

 This dance is performed primarily by males.
 Their svelte gait and the style of dance is definitely a treat for the eye.
 The dancers move around in circles with the musical instrument drum placed at the centre.
 The melodious tunes are sung by the dancers during the dance.